cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/checkra1n/using-odysseyn1x.md

 1. Once you have loaded odysseyn1x, select `checkra1n`
 1. Click `Start` and follow all onscreen prompts
+  - You may need to enable `enable untested versions` if you are on iOS 14.4 - 14.4.1 before being able to follow this step
 1. You will now be presented with instructions in how to reboot your device into [DFU mode](faq#dfu_mode), click `Start` to begin
   - Follow the instructions until your device reboots to a black screen
 1. Once your device boots, you can quit checkra1n, but do not shut down your computer